 But development is not just focused on the city itself.
 The Nanjing metropolitan area covers an area of 66,000 km2 and includes nine cities in Jiangsu and Anhui provinces with a population of 36 million, as well as 2,300 beautiful villages of various types.

 One of these special villages is the water village of Jinling Qianjiadu.
 It can be found in Hushu Subdistrict, Jiangning District.
 Located at the confluence of the Qinhuai, Lishui and Jurong rivers, this village boasts the typical scenery of Jiangning Town, which is crisscrossed by rivers.
 The local scenery is often reminiscent of Holland, where houses are connected by rivers instead of roads in a beautiful agricultural landscape.
 The village has undergone partial redevelopment and now serves as a tourist and educational centre, where people from the city can encounter indigenous agricultural production and rural and cultural traditions literally at their fingertips.
-Enjoy free days outdoors, watch interactive water shows such as "Water Wedding", take a boat ride through the water channels or introduce your children to the cultivation of Asia's staple food - rice.
+Enjoy free days outdoors, watch interactive water shows such as the "Water Wedding", take a boat ride through the water canals or introduce your children to the cultivation of Asia's staple food - rice.

 The happiest city